Moving to Spain from the US: The ultimate guide for expats (2026)

 Moving to Spain without tax headaches

-Planning to move to Spain or already living your expat dream under the Spanish sun?
-As an American abroad, navigating US tax obligations can be confusing – but it doesn’t have to be.
+Planning to move to Spain or already living in Spain as an American?
+As an American abroad, navigating US tax obligations can be confusing.
+But it doesn't have to be.